tynopet/homework/homework-60/wb_page14.md

     9. Please continue

 9.
-    1. This biopic describes the life of Cesar Chavez, the leader who organized workers' strikes so that people could work after fair conditions.
+    1. This biopic describes the life of Cesar Chavez, the leader who organized workers' strikes so that people could work under fair conditions.
-    2. The psychological thriller tells the story of a fugitive who hides from the police while trying to prove that he is innocent.
+    2. This psychological thriller tells the story of a fugitive who hides from the police while trying to prove that he is innocent.
     3. This is a very funny romantic comedy that tells the story of two people who fall in love with their cars crash on a small road.
     4. This science fiction film describes what happens when aliens attack planet Earth, attempting to destroy everything.
     5. This children's fantasy begins when a hole opens up in the ground after an earthquake and a giant, friendly creature comes out to rescue everybody.